ggodik/kudu-bulk-thread/README.md

 ./kudu-bulk-load 1000000 100 50 4
 ```

+this will do 2 sets of insertions

+ * first non-threaded attempt: insert 1M rows of 100 columns in batches of 20K into a table called _t_1000000_100_
-this will attempt to insert 1M rows of 100 columns in batches of 20K using 4 threads
+ * second threaded attempt: insert 1M rows of 100 columns in batches of 20K into a table called _t_1000000_100_threaded using 4 threads